NeuroTechX/ntx_slack_archive/eegdata.md

 >
 some cool extension would be to actually do that in the FFT space, using cosprectrum matrices instead of correlation"

+11/9/2017 12:27 AM

+ **andyh616** :

+ >we also had a discussion about repurposing the algorithm as a tool to define a common space for EEG datasets with various numbers of electrodes, electrode placements etc